Veykril/tlborm/src/macros/minutiae/debugging.md

 # Debugging

-`rustc` provides a number of tools to debug macros.
-One of the most useful is [`trace_macros!`], which is a directive to the compiler instructing it to dump every macro invocation prior to expansion.
+`rustc` provides a number of tools to debug `macro_rules!` macros.
+One of the most useful is [`trace_macros!`], which is a directive to the compiler instructing it to dump every `macro_rules!` macro invocation prior to expansion.
 For example, given the following:

 ```rust,ignore
 # // Note: make sure to use a nightly channel compiler.